amosbatto/pmcommunity/extraRest/README.md

 **POST parameters:**
   * _string_ `sql`: SQL SELECT statement to execute.

+**Note 1:** For security reasons, the code for this endpoint is commented out, but it can be enabled if removing the `/* ... */` around the code.
+If needing to executing SQL queries, it is recommended to adapt the code for your specific purpose and include the specific query in the code of the endpoint and only pass the parameters that need to be changed to endpoint.
+If this endpoint is allowed to execute any SQL query, a hacker could use it to steal all the information from the ProcessMaker database.

-**Note:** For security reasons, only SELECT statements in the current workspace's workflow database are allowed.
-If thinking of modifying this endpoint to allow UPDATE, INSERT and DELETE statements, then make sure to change the ProcessMaker configuration files.
+**Note 2:** If thinking of modifying this endpoint to allow UPDATE, INSERT and DELETE statements, then make sure to change the ProcessMaker configuration files.
 See: http://wiki.processmaker.com/3.0/Consulting_the_ProcessMaker_databases#Protecting_PM_Core_Tables